Create a read replica cluster

 Add, remove, edit a read replica cluster

-In this section, we cover dynamically adding, editing, and removing a read replica cluster from an
+This section covers dynamically adding, editing, and removing a read replica cluster from an

 existing universe.
 Let's create a new universe